 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities around GDPR compliance, includes an explicit 'Use when' clause with natural trigger terms, and occupies a distinct niche.
-It uses proper third-person voice and covers both the 'what' and 'when' dimensions effectively.
-The description is concise yet comprehensive enough for Claude to confidently select it from a large skill set.
+This is a strong skill description that clearly defines its domain (GDPR compliance), lists specific capabilities (consent management, data subject rights, privacy by design), and includes an explicit 'Use when' clause with natural trigger terms.
+It uses proper third-person voice and is concise without being vague.
+The description would effectively help Claude distinguish this skill from others in a large skill library.

 | Dimension | Reasoning | Score |